Namanlko/Namanlko/README.md

 </p>

 ## 🚀 About Me
-I'm an experienced **Infrastructure Engineer** passionate about **DevOps**, automation, and building scalable & production-ready solutions.
+I'm an experienced **IT Infrastructure Engineer** passionate about **DevOps**, automation, and building scalable & production-ready solutions.
 I specialize in optimizing infrastructure while adopting modern DevOps practices to streamline the deployment, monitoring, and operations.
 I enjoy learning by doing, transforming complex systems into practical workflows, and leveraging **AWS Cloud Concepts**, **CI/CD pipelines**, **containerization**, **orchestration**, and **Infrastructure as Code (IaC)** to deliver reliable and efficient solutions.

 I also experiment with emerging technologies, including **Gen AI**, to enhance automation, operational efficiency, and cloud-native practices.
 Every project I work on is an opportunity to simplify complexity, improve performance, and deliver production-grade outcomes.